 Keep it short – don’t ramble on about insignificant details

-Unless you’re telling a story to your friends around the campfire, don’t ramble on about details that are not important.
-They may be fun anecdotes or interesting parts of your life – but if they aren’t building up to an end result or lesson learned, then you needn’t share them!
+Unless you’re telling a good story to your friends around the campfire, don’t ramble on about unimportant details.
+They may be fun anecdotes or interesting parts of your life.
+However, if they aren’t building up to an end result or lesson learned, then you needn’t share them!

 Be mindful of how you tell your story – use humor and emotion

-To be a good storyteller in conversation when telling your story, stay upbeat.
+When telling your story, stay upbeat.
 If you’re too serious or somber when sharing the events of an event in your life, it can make others feel uncomfortable listening to someone who is so serious about what happened to them!
-A good storyteller in conversation balances out the seriousness with some casual storytelling – which will definitely keep people more engaged.
+Balance out the seriousness with some casual storytelling – which will definitely keep people more engaged.

 Remember that stories are meant to entertain others and make them feel emotions.
 If you can, use humor!
 If something is funny or comical about the situation that happened to you – then share it with a humorous tone of voice and facial expression.
 This will help people relate to what you’re saying as well as make them feel more comfortable joining in on the conversation about it!